Vintagemotors/Espanso-System-Wide-Autocorrect/README.md

 # Espanso-System-Wide-Autocorrect

-This project is an autocorrect dictionary for the open-source Text Expander, Espanso available here: https://github.com/espanso
+This project is an autocorrect dictionary for the open-source Text Expander "Espanso", available here: https://github.com/espanso

 Please feel free to submit additional terms under pull requests.